 - a.
 Initial (Phase IV) or Provisional (Phase III).
-The VSP manager and the POI will grant initial phase IV AQP approval by a joint signature letter.
-For Title 14 of the Code of Federal Regulations (14 CFR) part 142 training centers, the VSP manager and the TCPM will grant provisional phase III AQP approval by a joint signature letter.
-Copies of the approved curriculum documentation and the approval letter are maintained by the POI at the certificate holding district office (CHDO) and the VSP manager.
-Copies of a training center's provisionally approved curriculum material is maintained by the TCPM, the VSP manager, and the participating air carriers' Flight Standards District Office (FSDO).
-The approval letter will include at least the following information: - (1) The specific identification of the curriculums for an AQP air carrier or training center curriculum segments, initially or provisionally approved, including a list of effective pages (LOEP) and revision control dates (date of revision for any page). - (2) A statement that initial or provisional approval is granted, and for initial approval, the effective and expiration dates. - (3) Any specific conditions affecting the approval. - (4) A requirement that the applicant provide the FAA with advanced notice of scheduled activities so evaluations may be planned. - b.
+The manager of the appropriate Safety Standards office and the POI will grant initial Phase IV AQP approval by a joint signature letter.
+For Title 14 of the Code of Federal Regulations (14 CFR) part 142 training centers, the manager of the appropriate Safety Standards office and the TCPM will grant provisional Phase III AQP approval by a joint signature letter.
+Copies of the approved curriculum documentation and the approval letter are maintained by the POI at the responsible Flight Standards office and the manager of the appropriate Safety Standards office.
+Copies of a training center's provisionally approved curriculum material is maintained by the TCPM, the manager of the appropriate Safety Standards office, and the participating air carriers' responsible Flight Standards office.
+The approval letter will include at least the following information: - (1) The specific identification of the curriculums for an AQP air carrier or training center curriculum segments, initially or provisionally approved, including a List of Effective Pages (LEP) and revision control dates (date of revision for any page). - (2) A statement that initial or provisional approval is granted, and for initial approval, the effective and expiration dates. - (3) Any specific conditions affecting the approval.
+A requirement that the applicant provide the FAA with advanced notice of scheduled activities so evaluations may be planned. - b.
 Final Approval.
-Based on the results of evaluations accomplished during phase IV, the period of initial approval, the VSP manager and the POI will grant or deny final approval of an AQP.
-Final approval is accomplished with a joint signature approval letter and by stamped endorsement by the POI of the AQP document's LOEP.
-Copies of the approved curriculum documentation and the approval letter are maintained by the POI at the CHDO, the VSP manager, and at the location designated by the participant as its principal training site. - (1) Stamped Approval Endorsement or Acceptable Substitute.
-For initial and final approval, and revisions thereafter, the original LOEP of all AQP Program Audit Database (PADB) documents are stamp-approved, dated, and signed by the POI.
+Based on the results of evaluations accomplished during Phase IV, the period of initial approval, the manager of the appropriate Safety Standards office and the POI will grant or deny final approval of an AQP.
+Final approval is accomplished with a joint signature approval letter and by stamped endorsement by the POI of the AQP document's LEP.
+Copies of the approved curriculum documentation and the approval letter are maintained by the POI at the responsible Flight Standards office, the manager of the appropriate Safety Standards office, and at the location designated by the participant as its principal training site. - (1) Stamped Approval Endorsement or Acceptable Substitute.
+For initial and final approval, and revisions thereafter, the original LEP of all AQP Program Audit Database (PADB) documents are stamp-approved, dated, and signed by the POI.
 The approval stamp should be a duplicate of the following: